xformerfhs/MatrixTranspose/README.md

 #### Character Classes

 This section has 6 entries that deal with the characters that are encrypted and how they are matrix encrypted.
-An entry can be chosen by clicking its radio button.
+An entry can be selected by clicking its radio button.
 An entry first states how many characters are used to encode a character, followed by an `x` and then the number of different characters.
 I.e. the entry that starts with `3x6` means that each character is encoded by three characters and there are 6 different characters.